 - The contractor is required to complete the job to receive compensation

 - Most contractors submit invoices to receive the agreed-upon compensation

 - Legal requirements

 - The contract should include a clause confirming both the contractor and client have complied with federal, local, and state laws

 - This section implies all parties have obtained the required permits, business licenses, and certifications for the project

 If you need an attorney to review your contracts for contractors, post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.